What are cookies?

 Some Jetpack features make use of third party applications and services to enhance the experience of visitors.
 These include social media platforms such as Facebook and Twitter (through the use of sharing buttons).
 As a result, cookies may be set by these third parties, and used by them to track your online activity.
 We have no direct control over the information that is collected by these cookies.

-Additional cookies are set for those using wp-admin, through the connected WordPress.com account.
-More information on the cookies collected is available here.
+Additional cookies are set for those using wp-admin, and through the connected WordPress.com account.